Chuntai

-Chuntai (椿泰; 5 September 1683 – 20 June 1709) was Qing dynasty imperial prince as the fifth son of Giyesu, Huse's grandson and Daišan's great grandson.
+Chuntai (椿泰; 5 September 1683 – 20 June 1709), posthumous name Prince Kangdao of the First Rank, was an imperial prince of the Qing dynasty of China.
+He was the fifth son of Giyesu.

 Life

 Chuntai was born on 5 September 1683 to lady Donggo, second primary princess consort Kangliang.
 Chuntai inherited the title of Prince Kang of the First Rank after father's death in 1697.

 Involvement in Maci's incident

 When Yunreng was deposed for the first time after being implicated in Songgotu's case of attempt to murder Kangxi Emperor, Chuntai requested the emperor to pardon Yunreng (it was discovered that Yunreng was a victim of witchcraft).
 After Yunreng was reinstated as a Crown Prince, Chuntai was ordered to interrogate Maci following the imperial decree on recall from official position for the affiliation with Yunsi (Maci supported Yunsi's candidature as Crown Prince in 1708).
 Maci's brothers were stripped of their positions, while wives of Maci were sent to Heilongjiang and sold into slavery.